the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### Team Skills
 #### Teaching (TEACH)
 Working in a group means being able to effectively perform e.g. onboarding, or more formal teaching procedures to their colleagues.
+We deliberately mention, that giving code review is also part of teaching.
 Code review can be part of teaching people on improving their skills.

 #### Project Management (PM)